mwaney/react-todo-list/README.md

 # TaskTrove
-This is a Todo List App with Draggable Todo Items it allows you to create, update, cross out and delete tasks, as well as drag and drop tasks between "Active Tasks" and "Completed Tasks" sections.
-The app is built using React and TypeScript, and uses the react-beautiful-dnd library to make the Todo items draggable.
+This is a Todo List App with Draggable Todo Items.
+It allows you to create, update, cross out and delete tasks,
+as well as drag and drop tasks between "Active Tasks" and "Completed Tasks" sections.
+The app is built using
+__React and TypeScript__, and uses the __react-beautiful-dnd__ library to make the Todo items draggable.

 ## Features
-Create new tasks by typing into the input field and pressing enter or click on the Add button to the right Edit existing tasks by clicking on the Edit icon.
-Mark tasks as completed by dragging them to the "Completed Tasks" section.
+Create new todo items.
+Edit existing todo items.
-You can also Cross out Tasks already Done.
+Cross out to do items.
-Move completed tasks back to the "Active Tasks" section by dragging them back Delete tasks by clicking on the trash icon
+Drag todo items to __"Completed Tasks"__ and __"Active Task"__ section.
+Delete todo items
-Visual feedback when dragging tasks using react-beautiful-dnd
+Visual feedback when dragging tasks using __react-beautiful-dnd__

 ## Installation
 To run this app locally,